ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Section 80GGC of Income Tax Act - Deduction on Donations to Political Party

 Recent Updates: The Income Tax Department has issued notices to several taxpayers who donated to "registered but unrecognized by Election Commission" political parties.
-This move signals a stricter approach to prevent tax evasion through such donations.
+This move signals a stricter approach to prevent tax evasion through such tax-deductible donations to political parties.

 What is Section 80GGC?

-Section 80GGC has been specified under the Income Tax Act of 1961 to benefit those who make donation to political parties.
-The individual must follow certain conditions and criteria to receive the said benefits.
-One must note the eligibility criteria and the deduction limit for availing of the tax deduction.
+Section 80GGC of the Income Tax Act of 1961 benefits those who make donations to political parties.
+However, this Section 80GGC deduction is allowed subject to certain conditions.
+The individuals must fulfill these conditions and criteria to receive the said benefits.

 One can identify the main features of Section 80GGC as follows: